PROGRAMS

 How do you define ‘arts manager’?
 I am a collector with a strong interest in exhibitions.
 I’m not a curator (as I don’t have writing skills nor have I studied art history).
 Am I eligible?

 Yes you are eligible.
 Within CULTIVATE, we consider an ‘arts manager’ anyone who embraces the business of looking after artists, artworks and their necessary movement (ie. participation in exhibitions, fairs, public programs, special events, not to mention, the necessary care for the artwork in its handling, storage, display and legal paperwork).
-We have collectors all over the world generously lending / creating opportunities to share their collections with publics – it is thus crucial to understand the landscape of patronage and your responsibilities:-)
+We have collectors all over the world generously lending / creating opportunities to share their collections with publics – it is thus crucial to understand the landscape of leadership and your responsibilities:-)

 I don’t live and work in Southeast Asia.
 However I am a citizen (living and working) in a country listed in your eligibility criteria.
 Can I apply?